alsiesta/videoflix-bknd/readme.md

 FRONTEND_HOST='localhost:4200'
 ```

 ## Setup & Starting the App
 **A.** Open the WSL (Ubuntu/Bash) shell at Root Directory level.

 **B.** Then either run `source start.sh` or `./start.sh`.
 (The first command keeps the virtual environment visible in the terminal during the installation process.
 The second runs the installation in a subshell.
 The results are identical.)

+**<span style="color:red;">Note:</span>** It is possible that you have edit the line endings of the start.sh file, when you get an error in the shell.
+Then run the following command in bash: `dos2unix start.sh`.
+Afterwards, run the script again.
+It should work.
+Install the tool if you don't have it with: `sudo apt install dos2unix`

 **IMPORTANT:**
 - **Step 5** during installation you have to submit a name for the PostgreSQL database.
 Name it **"videoflix_db"**